 The Coffee Bothy is open every day of the year except 25/26 December and 1/2 January.
 Generally open 10.00 to 17.00 (Coffee Bothy 16.30), but check website for opening hours, particular in late December/early January.

 Deanston is photographer friendly, though no flash photography is permitted.

 Distillery buildings were originally a cotton mill dating from 1785, designed by Richard Arkwright.
 Bought by the Deanston Distillery Company in 1965, they converted the buildings into a Distillery and started producing spirit in 1966.
-The first release of malt was in 1971 under the Old Bannockburn label (at the time of writing TWE have a bottle available at £199).
+The first release of malt was in 1971 under the Old Bannockburn label.

 The mill was powered by water wheels (see below), fed by a 1,500 yard lade from the River Teith.
 The distillery is still water powered, though now using less picturesque turbines - it is more than self-sufficient and sells surplus electricity to the national grid.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.

 Maps: Open Cycle Bing Nearby: Glenturret, Tullibardine